-A valid grievance is an injustice and indicates a policy has been abused or violated.
-A student may lodge a complaint by communicating orally or in writing to any teacher, administrator, admissions personnel, or counselor.
-Faculty, administrator, or personnel who receive a complaint shall attempt to confidentially resolve all complaints that are related to his/her duties and transmit it as soon as possible to the Dean of Student Affairs.
+A student may lodge an informal complaint or grievance by communicating orally or in writing to any instructor, dean, administrator, admissions personnel, or counselor.
+Faculty, administrator, or personnel who receive a complaint must attempt to confidentially resolve all complaints that are related to his/her duties.
+If they are unable to resolve the issue they must transmit the grievance as to the Dean of Student Affairs as soon as possible.